hyperledger/aries-acapy-tools/README.md

         --multitenant-admin
         --jwt-secret insecure
         ```
+    - `mwst-as-stores`(Indy PostgreSQL multiple wallets in a single table -> Aries PostgreSQL multiple stores, one wallet per data store):
+        ```
+        --wallet-type askar
+        --wallet-storage-config '{{ ..., "wallet_scheme":"MultiWalletSingleTable"}}'
+        ```

 ### Multiple wallet Edge Cases
-There is a confirmation before database gets deleted, and you can opt out of that confirmation by including
+There is a confirmation before database gets deleted.
+You can opt out of that confirmation by including skip conformation flag.
 ```
 --skip-confirmation
 ```
-If you have wallets you do not want to migrate you can exclude them from the wallet keys file, and include
+If you have wallets you do not want to migrate you can exclude them from the wallet keys file, and include allow missing wallet flag.
 ```
 --allow-missing-wallet
 ```
-To delete wallets that did not migrate include
+To delete wallets that did not migrate include delete indy wallets flag.
 ```
 --delete-indy-wallets
 ```